 Canada VPNs are only becoming more and more desirable, as millions of people around the world both realise the power of the best VPN and begin to understand better the vast surveillance just about every country undertakes on it citizens.

-Canadians don't get off lightly.
+Canadians don't get off lightly, either.
 Thanks to ever-changing privacy laws, invasive anti-terrorism acts and the fact that most of the country's Internet traffic flows through both Canadian and US data centers, it's no wonder VPNs for Canada are selling like hot cakes.

-However, it's not all about privacy.
-A Canada VPN will be able to get you access to tons of geo-blocked movies, TV, and sporting events, including US-exclusive shows on Netflix and geo-restricted services like BBC iPlayer and CBS, alongside others like NBC's Peacock.
+However, it's not just about privacy.
+A Canada VPN will get you access to tons of geo-blocked movies, TV, and sporting events, including US-exclusive shows on Netflix and geo-restricted services like BBC iPlayer and CBS, alongside others like NBC's Peacock.
 If you're headed abroad, you'll also be able to access all the same entertainment you're used to back home – all you need to do is switch on your VPN and select a Canadian server.

 What makes the best Canada VPN?